Azure-Samples/azd-template-artifacts/README.md

+# This is the template README for what is expected in submitted templates.

 # Project Name

-(short, 1-3 sentenced, description of the project)
+(short, 1-3 sentenced, description what a developer will get with this template project)

 ## Features